 On November 22, 1948, she transferred the property into her and her daughter Margaret’s names.
 They continued to live there until about 1950.

 On August 29, 1950, 267 Commonwealth was acquired from Kathleen and Margaret Boning by Hilda Weber, the widow of Albert Weber, who operated it as a lodging house.
 She continued to live there until about 1958.

 On December 23, 1958, 267 Commonwealth was acquired by Margaret (Love) Newcomb, the wife of Marshall Rand Newcomb.
 He was an engineer with MIT and she was a social worker.
 They previously had lived in an apartment at 195 Marlborough.
 They continued to live at 267 Commonwealth in 1959, but had moved to 3 Fairfield by 1960.

 On August 31, 1959, 267 Commonwealth was acquired by Pietro Belluschi.
-He and his wife, Helen (Hemmila) Belluschi, lived in Cambridge.
+He and his wife, Helen (Hemmila) Belluschi, lived at 1 Fairfield.

 Pietro Belluschi was an architect and, from 1951 to 1965, was Dean of MIT’s School of Architecture and Planning.
 In 1956, he designed the First Lutheran Church at 299 Berkeley.

 On September 21, 1961, 267 Commonwealth was acquired from Pietro Belluschi by Justin W. Griess and his wife, Katherine (Haskell) Sears Griess.
 They lived at 421 Beacon.

 Justin Griess was founder and owner of Yankee Maid Products, a household design and outfitting firm on Newbury Street.
 After he retired, he purchased and remodeled houses in the Back Bay and Beacon Hill.
 He also was a prominent breeder of poodles.